JonathanWilkins1/Jonathan-Wilkins/README.md

   *Tel Hai Retirement Community, Honey Brook, PA*
  - Trained new wait team members
  - Waited on tables at special events with other top performing waiters/waitresses
- - Waited on tables in the dining room
- - Hosted tables in the dining room
+ - Hosted and waited on tables in the dining room
  - Prepared and delivered to-go orders

 ### Golf Stand Attendant and Events Coordinator